Humboldt Park (Chicago park): Stable and receptory

 The stable and receptory is a single building.
 It was built in 1895–1896 as a half-timbered German country house that combined Queen Anne revival features.
 The eclectic architecture also incorporated some neo-medieval and neo-romanesque details, like turrets and a Richardsonian courtyard porte-cochere.

 The Receptory was the visitor center and main building of the park.
 It included the park superintendent's office, first occupied by Jens Jensen.
 Visitors would park their carriages there.

 The rear portion of the building was the stable, with stalls for 16 horses.
 It is less ornate, but still features many roof dormers and a spire.

 Museum

-Chicago's Puerto Rican community leased the stables – which is near Paseo Boricua – to house the National Museum of Puerto Rican Arts and Culture, which opened in 2009.
+Chicago's Puerto Rican community leased the remodeled former receptory and stables – near Paseo Boricua – to house the National Museum of Puerto Rican Arts and Culture, which opened in 2009.